 We value our Aboriginal families and work in partnership with the community and support agencies.
 Students have an appreciation of Aboriginal culture and are working together towards reconciliation.

 We work closely with the Darug Elder, Aunty Sandra Lee, and one of the Aboriginal community members, Mel Brown.

 The students have their own classroom, The Dalarinji Room, meaning, in Darug, Ours, belonging to us.

 Here, students have a computer, printer, aboriginal art and artifacts.
 Every Wednesday and Thursday students stay back in the homework centre to complete homework and assignments.

-Students performed a contemporary Aboriginal dance at Schools Spectacular.
-They were choreographed by Francis Rings from Bangarra.
+Our Aboriginal students have participated in a dance at Schools Spectacular, choreographed by Francis Rings from Bangarra.
 The group performed a Bangarra piece, Lead.
 This was shown on the ABC.
-The teachers credit union kindly donated 20 free tickets for the parents to see the event at the Sydney Entertainment Centre.

 Copyright for this website is owned by the State of New South Wales through the Department of Education.
 For more information go to http://www.dec.nsw.gov.au/footer/copyright.